-Ok, this one a little out of left field I know, but I did promise to expand my knowledge on other chemical free options after the great crystal exhibition episode of 2018, so grab a beer, take a seat and come with me on a salty man-journey!
+Ok, this one a little out of left field I know, but I did promise to expand my knowledge on other chemical free options after the great crystal exhibition episode of 2018.
+So grab a beer, take a seat and come with me on a salty man-journey and discover the Himalayan rock salt!
 Like much of the stuff I write about here, this little post was inspired by my beautiful wife – and a light bulb she wanted me to purchase.
-This one started with a text as she is currently away working – “Hey, when you are in town today can you see if you can get a bulb for the salt lamp?”.
+This one started with a text as she is currently away working – “Hey, when you are in town today can you see if you can get a bulb for the pink salt lamp?”.
 My response… “We have a salt lamp?”.

 So after my re-edumancation into the things that we have in our house, I managed to open said lamp, find a bulb and get it replaced – turns out they are at the local health food store… Who knew?
 And of course, now that my tiny little mind is constantly consumed with what things do in the world of chemical free living – added to the fact that I was too afraid to ask Nic, I decided to have a look into the benefits of Himalayan Rock Salt.

 Yep it’s salt!
-It comes from the Khewra region of Northern Pakistan and its pink colour comes from the minerals thatare contained within it.
+It comes from the Khewra region of Northern Pakistan and its pink color comes from the minerals that are contained within it.
 This salt is said to be millions of years old and contains trace elements of 84 minerals including potassium, calcium and magnesium.

 Now, time to be a little skeptical here… The trace elements are so small that I really struggle to understand how they can be of benefit, I mean if you want potassium, eat a banana.
 There is also no real discernible difference between natural rock salt and natural sea salt, however the human body does in fact need salt as part of a balanced diet and both types are much much better for you than processed white salt – and let’s face it, natural sea salt looks soooo much better on the side of a margarita glass than the processed stuff!!.